sumiyaaa/Task2--Portfolio/README.md

-A portfolio template built with HTML, CSS, and JavaScript.
+A portfolio website built with HTML, CSS, and JavaScript.